ProvableHQ/varuna-sage-impl/README.md

 Varuna is an extension of the well-known Marlin proof system and has been implemented in production by the Aleo in Rust to power the zero-knowledge proofs within the Aleo protocol.

+This implementation exists to provide a reference implementation of Varuna for researchers and developers to better understand the Varuna protocol and to provide test vectors which can be used by other implementors of Varuna to verify the correctness of their implementation.

 ## Test Vectors
-Test vectors verify the correctness of the implementation can be found in the `test` directory.
-Within this directory are folders that each contain:
+Test vectors can be found in the `test` directory.
+Within this directory are folders which represent R1CS circuits that each contain:
-1. `instance.input`: The R1CS instance the used in the proof
+1. `instance.input`: The R1CS instance the used in the proof.
-2. `witness.input`: A valid witness to satisfying the R1CS instance the prover is proving knowledge of
+2. `witness.input`: A valid witness to satisfying the R1CS instance the prover is proving knowledge of.
-3. `challenge.input`: Verifier challenges provided to the prover (generated from Random oracles)
+3. `challenge.input`: Verifier challenges provided to the prover.
-4. `domain`: A folder contain the various domains used by the PIOPs in the proof
+4. `domain`: A folder that contains the various domains used by the PIOPs in the Varuna proof.
-5. `polynomials`: The intermediate PIOPs output by the prover at each step
+5. `polynomials`: The intermediate PIOPs output by the prover at each step.

-These test vectors are provided to verify the correctness of this implementation and can be used to verify any other concrete implementations of Varuna.
+Steps on running Varuna on the test vectors can be found in the [Usage](#usage) section.

 ## Usage